Matthew-D-Johnston/JS210-Fundamentals-of-JavaScript/js211_assessment/js211_assessment_study_guide.md

 ### Hoisting

 JavaScript engines operate in two main phases: a **creation phase** and an **execution phase**.
 The execution phase is when the program runs code line-by-line.
 That's what most people mean when they talk about a program's execution.
 However, before the execution phase begins, the creation phase does some preliminary work.
 One of those work items is to find all of the variable, function, and class _declarations_.
 It effectively moves these declarations to the top of their respective function or block: function-scoped declarations get moved to the top of the function, and block-scoped declarations get moved to the top of the block.
 This process is called **hoisting**.

+**hoisting** is the process of finding and associating variable declarations with their respective scope—prior to the execution of all other code.

 The effect of this process is that all the declarations get hoisted -- raised, lifted, moved -- to the top of their defined scope.
 That's why the following code works: